N

 Avoid: July–August if you dislike heat and crowds.
 The summit can have 200+ people on peak July weekends.

 A licensed mountain guide from Imlil is strongly recommended for first-time climbers.
-Guides provide route knowledge, safety assessment, emergency equipment, and — equally important — an intimate understanding of the mountain's personality.
+Guides provide route knowledge, safety assessment, emergency equipment, and important info an intimate understanding of the mountain's personality.
 They know when clouds are moving in before you see them, which path to take when snow obscures the trail, and the fastest safe descent if weather closes in.

-Guide fees: 600–900 MAD per day for a licensed guide, plus mule fees if you want luggage carried.
+Guide fees: from 900 MAD per day for a licensed guide, plus mule fees if you want luggage carried.

 Essential: